The Economic Development Association Scotland (EDAS) is the independent voice of economic development in Scotland.

 EDAS is the country’s foremost membership driven association for all organisations and individuals with an interest in economic development.

 We aim to facilitate a substantial improvement in the effectiveness of economic development activity in Scotland by helping to raise the knowledge, skills and networks of those involved in all aspects of economic development.

-With over 2,500 members and a positive approach to collaborative working, we encourage your involvement and welcome your input.
+With over 3,000 members and a positive approach to collaborative working, we encourage your involvement and welcome your input.